kaidalisohaib/acronym-aggregator/README.md

 ### Executing program

+1. Create a `.env` file inside the backend folder.
+(Use the `.env.example` for the template)
-1. Open a terminal in the current working directory.
+2. Open a terminal in the current working directory.
-2. Execute the command below to create and start the containers.
+3. Execute the command below to create and start the containers.
 You can add the `-d` flag if you want to launch the stack in detached mode.

 ```
 docker compose up
 ```

-<small>The command should take up to 5 mins to download the image and setup the stack</small>
+<small>The command should take around 6-7 mins to download the images and setup the stack.</small>

+4. Once everything has built, open this address `127.0.0.1:4200` in your browser to view the website.

 ## Help